thejsway/thejsway/manuscript/chapter02.md

 We modified the variable by assigning it a value. `a = 3.14` reads as "a receives the value 3.14".

+!!! warning

-E> Be careful not to confuse the assignment operator `=` with mathematical equality!
+    Be careful not to confuse the assignment operator `=` with mathematical equality!
 You'll soon see how to express equality in JavaScript.

 You can also combine declaring a variable and assigning it a value in one line.
 Just know that, within this line, you're doing two different things at once: